Intervention/httpauth/README.md

 $auth = new Intervention\Httpauth\Httpauth;
 $auth->secure();

-// You can alter the user authentication settings at runtime
+// You can change the user authentication settings in the config files
+// or change it at runtime like this
 $config = array('username' => 'admin', 'password' => '1234');
 $auth = new Intervention\Httpauth\Httpauth($config);
 $auth->secure();